JanFfm/docker_nextcloudcmd/README.md

 # docker_nextcloudcmd

-A Nextcloud commandline client based on ubuntu:jammy.
+ubuntu:jammy image with installed Nextcloud commandline client.
-The nextcloudcmd client performs single sync run and then exits.
+The nextcloudcmd container will perform a single sync run and then exits.

 I suggest creating a bash script to start the container.
 The bash script can then be started via cronjob. (example -> run_docker_nextcloudcmd.sh)